Jesemu/CRUD_TEST/README.md

 $ pip install social-auth-app-django
 ~~~~
 After that we have to add the app __'social_django'__ to our installed apps.
-And add the followings lines:
+And add the following lines:

 ~~~